iPeer Instructor Guide

 A supported web browser

-iPeer runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
+iPeer runs in your web browser and supports using the latest versions of Chrome, Edge, Firefox, or Safari.

 An iPeer account